turingschool/mod-0-project-fe/section1/reflection.md

 For a multi-line comment, use `/* comment goes here */`

 The purpose of code comments are to include any useful information, or relevant notes that you would like to keep only in the working file and not be logged.
+They can be helpful for explaining what your lines of code are doing, are asking a question if you are looking in another persons code.

 5. In your own words, what is a variable?
 How would you explain it to a 5 year old?